leelinde92/2359calculator/readme.md

 Enter the command `yarn test --coverage` in the terminal to run tests with coverage.

 ### My approach
-The first thing I observed is the test case resolves based on arithmetic rules.
-Some basic calculators do not resolve as such, and thus evaluates every new number entered with the previous arithmetic operation, and displays to the user on the screen.
+The first thing I observed is that the test case resolves based on arithmetic rules.
+Some basic calculators do not resolve as such, and thus evaluates every new number entered with the previous arithmetic operation.
 I've chosen to show the current math expression created so that the user can check easily.

 Due to size of the feature, there isn't much to do.
 In order to demonstrate my understanding of Agile workflow, I've broken the individual tasks into "features".